simrenbasra/simys-blog/_posts/2026-01-07-simbot_part1.md

 ## Project Overview

-The end goal of this project is to add a working chatbot to my blog that can answer questions about my previous posts.
-The idea is to have the chatbot built right into my blog, so readers can ask questions about past posts and get answers instantly without jumping to another site.
+The end goal of this project is to add a working chatbot to my blog so readers can easily interact with it and get responses instantly without jumping to another site.

 Since this is my first time building a custom chatbot, I’m breaking the project down into phases: